CAM ship: Origin

-To counter this threat, the Admiralty developed the fighter catapult ship – a converted freighter, crewed by naval sailors, carrying a single Hawker Hurricane fighter.
+To counter this threat, the Admiralty developed the fighter catapult ship – a converted freighter, crewed by naval sailors, carrying a Hurricane fighter.
 When an enemy bomber was sighted, the fighter would be launched into the air with rockets, and fly up to destroy or drive away the bomber.
 Being large and slow, the Fw 200 became a rather vulnerable target.
 After the combat, the fighter pilot would bail out or ditch in the ocean near the convoy, and be picked up if all went well.

 The Admiralty had already experimented with this system.
 They ordered 50 rocket-propelled aircraft catapults to be fitted to merchant ships.
 The planes were Hurricane Mark Is, converted to Sea Hurricane IAs.

 The pilots for these aircraft were drawn from the Royal Air Force (RAF).
 The RAF formed the Merchant Ship Fighter Unit (MSFU) on 5 May 1941 in RAF Speke by the River Mersey in Liverpool.
 Wing Commander E.S.
 Moulton-Barrett commanded the unit providing training for volunteer pilots, fighter direction officers (FDOs), and airmen.
 After training, MSFU crews were posted to Liverpool, Glasgow, or Avonmouth where they assisted in loading their Hurricanes onto the catapults.
 Each team consisted of one pilot for Atlantic runs (or two pilots for voyages to Russia, Gibraltar, or the Mediterranean Sea), with one fitter, one rigger, one radio-telephone operator, one FDO, and a seaman torpedoman who worked on the catapult as an electrician.

-MSFU crews signed ship's articles as civilian crew members under the authority of the civilian ship's master.
+MSFU crews signed ship's articles as civilian crew under the authority of the civilian ship's master.
 The ship's chief engineer became responsible for the catapult, and the first mate acted as catapult duty officer (CDO), responsible for firing the catapult when directed.
-The single Hurricane fighter was launched only when enemy aircraft were sighted and agreement was reached using hand and flag signals between the pilot, CDO, and ship's master.
+The Hurricane fighter was launched only when enemy aircraft were sighted and agreement was reached using hand and flag signals between the pilot, CDO and ship's master.